nmeum/datepicker/README.md

 Entering these dates in the required formats manually can be cumbersome and annoying.
 Inspired by [fzf], this utility allows visually selecting a date interactively through a TUI, thereby easing specification of dates for other command-line utilities.

+### Status

+Basic functionally is operational and works.
+However, I am not entirely happy with the keyboard navigation in the date selection view yet (see below).
+Further, the command-line interface needs some refinement, specifically additional display options from [cal] (e.g. `-m`) would be nice to have.

 ### Installation

 To install this utility clone the repository and run: